AsmaSellidj/Ticket-system/README.md

 - Serve the Vite build output (`npm run build`) through your static host and point it to the hosted API.
 - Secure all secrets (database passwords, bcrypt salt rounds) via your platform’s configuration management.

-## License
-This project currently has no explicit license.
-Add one before distributing the repository publicly.